 Saffron is a rare spice, and its production is a very long and expensive process.
 To produce a pound of spice, about 75, 000 flowers are required.
 Before reaching your shop, saffron stigmas are picked, separated and then dried.

-Saffron can be added to savoury and sweet dishes as it has a slightly bitter perfumed taste.
+Saffron can be added to savory and sweet dishes as it has a slightly bitter perfumed taste.
 So, when using for cooking, you do not need much of this spice.
 The costliest of all spices, saffron, will give intense golden colour and delightful flavour to your dish, with just a few saffron threads.